kstenerud/concise-encoding/DESIGN.md

 ### Recursive Data

 Recursive data structures are very useful and powerful, yet potentially very dangerous.
 Concise Encoding opts to support recursive structures, with the caveat that they are opt-in (to avoid inadvertently opening a security hole).

+### Struct and Edge Termination

+Technically, we could get away with not requiring an end marker in edges and struct instances (because we already know how many children these containers will have).
+But doing so would leave the format vulnerable to undetectable structural errors.

+For example, the edge structure always has exactly three children, and so we could just bake in the assumption that after three children are decoded, the edge is finished.
+The problems come when a decoder reads a malformed document.

+Here is a malformed conceptual document as it was intended to be interpreted (but due to a programming error, the `DST` part of the edge was never encoded).

+    LIST
+      A
+      B
+      EDGE SRC DESC  // Oops!
+Forgot the DST field!
+      C
+      D
+    END

+The receiving end would interpret the structure as follows, and not raise any error (because it has no way of knowing that `C` was intended for the parent list, not the edge):

+    LIST
+      A
+      B
+      EDGE SRC DESC C
+      D
+    END

+However, if we require an end marker, decoders would always detect the structural error:

+Valid:

+    LIST
+      A
+      B
+      EDGE SRC DESC DST END
+      C
+      D
+    END

+Structural Error (due to missing `DST` field):

+    LIST
+      A
+      B
+      EDGE SRC DESC END
+      C
+      D
+    END

 ### CBE Type Codes